ynqa/logu/README.md

 - [x] Extract patterns from streaming log messages
 - Enables more detailed analysis
   - [ ] Displays the number of messages included
-        in the cluster and a list of specific examples
+        and a list of specific examples in the cluster
-  - [ ] Identifies attributes such as IP, port and so on.
+  - [ ] Identifies attributes such as IP, port

 ## Installation